Bristol 406: Engine

-Disc brakes
+Suspension and brakes

 The 406 also featured Dunlop-built disc brakes on all four wheels (making it one of the first cars with four-wheel disc brakes) and a two-door saloon body Bristol were to stick with for a long period after adopting Chrysler V8 engines with the 407.
-The styling made the 406 more of a luxury car than a true sports saloon.
-It was, nevertheless, "a delight to drive".

 The rear suspension of the 406 also did away with the outdated A-bracket of all previous Bristols for a more modern Watt's linkage.
 The 406 was the world's first production car to be thus equipped.
 However, the outdated front suspension of previous Bristols was retained and not updated until the following model with its more powerful drivetrain.

 Zagato

 Two short-wheelbase 406s, known as 406Ss, were bodied by Zagato.
 In all, there were only six 406s with Zagato bodies.
-Rather than the 105 hp of the standard cars, these received a fettled engine with 115 hp and a stainless Abarth exhaust, which combined with the considerable lighter weight to make a spirited performer out of the 406.
+Rather than the 105 hp of the standard cars, these received a modified engine with 115 hp and a stainless Abarth exhaust, which combined with the considerably lighter weight to improve the performance of the 406.